 Tomah Health COVID-19 Safety Measures

-One support person over 18 is allowed in our Acute Care Dept during a 24-hour period
+One support person (18 yrs.+) is allowed in our Acute Care Dept during a 24-hour period

-One person over 18 is allowed for births in our Women’s Health Dept. throughout their stay and for Obstetrics patients having an OB Ultrasound
+One person (18 yrs. +) is allowed for births in our Women’s Health Dept. throughout their stay and for Obstetrics patients having an OB Ultrasound

-One visitor over 18 years of age is allowed at our Hospice Touch / Life Choices Palliative Care facilities (601 Straw Street in Tomah)
+One visitor (18 yrs. +) is allowed at our Hospice Touch / Life Choices Palliative Care facilities (601 Straw Street in Tomah)

 (Visitors must remain in the patient’s room and are not allowed to other parts of the hospital or leave Tomah Health and return later)One visitor over 18 years of age is allowed at our Hospice Touch / Life Choices Palliative Care facilities (601 Straw Street in Tomah)

 For continued safety measures, no visitors are allowed at Tomah Health for outpatient visits including our Specialty Clinic, Rehabilitation Services (Physical Therapy, Occupational Therapy, Speech Therapy) and Imaging Services.